triposorbust/maze-maker/README.md

-# maze-maker
+# Maize Maker: What could be more corny?

-DESCRIPTION: A small program to generate simple ASCII mazes.
+Summary: A small program to generate simple ASCII mazes.

 ## Installation